 When you turn the Diagnostic Tool on while NOT connected to a vehicle, and data is currently saved in the Diagnostic Tool's memory, the Diagnostic Tool enters Memory mode.
-You can view DTCs and Live Data stored in the Diagnostic Tool's memory.
+You can view DTCs stored in the Diagnostic Tool's memory.

-- With the Diagnostic Tool NOT connected to a vehicle, press and release the POWER/LINK ◆▷ button to turn the Diagnostic Tool on. - If the Diagnostic Tool's batteries are low, a warning message displays.
-Replace the batteries before continuing. - If the diagnostic data stored in the Diagnostic Tool's memory was retrieved from an OBD1 vehicle, the Diagnostic Tool displays the first code retrieved.
-Proceed to step 4. - If the diagnostic data stored in the Diagnostic Tool's memory was retrieved from an OBD2 vehicle, the Memory Enhanced Menu displays. - - The Diagnostic Tool displays the "priority" DTC.
+- 1. With the Diagnostic Tool NOT connected to a vehicle, press and release the POWER/LINK ▷ ₺ button to turn the Diagnostic Tool on. - If the Diagnostic Tool's batteries are low, a warning message displays.
+Replace the batteries before continuing. - If more than one vehicle is stored in the Diagnostic Tool's memory, the Vehicle Selection menu displays.
+Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle, then press the ENTER L button.